GradAlign: Gradient-Aligned Data Selection for LLM Reinforcement Learning: Experiments

 \section{Experiments}

 In this section, we evaluate the effectiveness of {\METHOD} across diverse scenarios.
-Through these experiments, we aim to verify the capability of {\METHOD} to select high-quality training data targeting specific domains from a large and noisy training dataset.
+Through these experiments, we aim to verify {\METHOD}'s ability to select high-quality training data for specific domains from a large and noisy training dataset.